metaterminal/bravopuzzleawards/content/finalists.md

 template = "finalists.html"
 +++

 Congratulations to the finalists of the Third Annual Bravo Awards!
-The winners of each category are presented in bold.
-Where applicable, the runners-up are italicised.
+The winners of each category are presented in **bold**.
+Where applicable, the runners-up are *italicised*.

 Additionally, if you'd like to view every puzzle and hunt which was nominated at least once (but may not have necessarily been selected as a finalist), you can view the full list of <a href="https://docs.google.com/spreadsheets/d/1AGR6tAAm-SvV-bBNeGKY7Q7Llx6u3iuvd5G9LhopjE4/edit#gid=0">200+ puzzles and 20+ hunts here</a>.